16" radio station transcription records

 DJs enjoyed a completely open format, with no restrictions other than "No Top 40".

-Included in our weekly Blues & Rock show we aired 1/2 hour of "Sci Fi Radio Theater"
+Included in our weekly Blues & Rock show we aired an old time radio program;

 Inspiration came from the legendary Clyde Clifford on KAAY Little Rock's AM Superstation,

-hosting "Beaker Street" and "Beaker Theater" which I grew up on in the 70s.
+hosting "Beaker Street" and "Beaker Theater" which I grew up with in the 70s.

 It was the beginning of my obsession with Radios, Records and Old Time Radio.